mvolkmann/vim-js-arrow-function/README.md

 and run the `JsAnonFnToArrowFn` command.

+This command is mapped to &lt;leader&gt;af
+(for "arrow function")
+unless that is already mapped to something else.

+The JsArrowFnBraceToggle function changes an arrow function from not using braces to using them and vice-versa.

+This command is mapped to &lt;leader&gt;tb
+(for "toggle braces")
-This command is mapped to &lt;leader&gt;af unless that is already mapped to something else.
+unless that is already mapped to something else.

 The easiest way to install this is to use Pathogen and